AdaCore/gnatcoverage/tools/gnatcov/doc/umanual/cov_commandline.rst

    directory must exist prior to invoking |gcv|.

 :option:`-t`, :option:`--target` :
-  The target architecture/board/abi that the analyzed program was built for.
-  This corresponds to the target prefix of your compilation toolchain, for example ``powerpc-elf`` or ``leon-elf``.
-By default, |gcv| assumes this is the same as its host environment.
-Stating this properly is required for correct processing of project files with the :option:`-P` family of options.
+  State the target architecture/board/abi for which the analyzed program was built.
+This corresponds to the target prefix of your compilation toolchain, for example ``powerpc-elf`` or ``leon-elf``, and can also be specified as a ``Target`` attribute within the project file designated by -P, if any.
+By default, |gcv| assumes that this target is the same as the host environment.
+Stating the correct target is required for correct processing of project files.

 :option:`-T`, :option:`--trace` |marg|, |rarg| :
    Provide the set of execution traces for which a report is to be produced.
 When multiple traces are provided, |gcv| produces a consolidated